vtraag/4TU-CSS/docs/README.md

 All can be installed in Anaconda (or using `pip` if you prefer).

 It is practical to use python in for example [ipython](http://ipython.org/) or [spyder](https://github.com/spyder-ide/spyder), both are included in the Anaconda distribution.
+In particular, the exercises and the labs will use [jupyter notebooks](http://jupyter.org/), so please ensure that you have it installed.

 Registration
 --------